• Steel I Beam IPE in Chinese Standard and European Standard for Asia and Africa System 1

 Steel I beam bar IPE has a reduced capacity in the transverse direction, and is also inefficient in carrying torsion, for which hollow structural sections are often preferred.

-Q: What are the typical costs associated with steel I-beams?
+Q: What are the factors that affect the strength of steel I-beams?

-Q: How do steel I-beams perform in areas with high humidity or moisture content?
+Q: How do steel I-beams perform in areas with high levels of electromagnetic interference (EMI)?

 Send your message to us